-After much delay, the new Sonoma Marin Area Rail Transit (SMART) commuter line will be in full operation between San Rafael and Santa Rosa in the North Bay sector of the San Francisco Bay area.
+The Sonoma Marin Area Rail Transit (SMART) commuter line is in full operation between Larkspur and Santa Rosa in the North Bay sector of the San Francisco Bay area.
 The rail service is designed to offer an alternative to often-choked highway 101.
-Next year, the line will extend its southern terminal to Larkspur, where travelers can connect with the Golden Gate ferries to downtown San Francisco.
+The Larkspur terminal lets travelers connect with the Golden Gate ferries to downtown San Francisco.
 Later extensions will go north to Cloverdale.

 The line operates with modern diesel multiple-unit trains (DMU), initially with two cars, but expandable when traffic warrants.
 Access from car-level platforms is easy.
 Fares range from $3.50 to $11.50, with half-price discounts for seniors and youth.
 Weekday trains will operate 17 times in each direction.